 A radical approach to Chinese Australian history must therefore tackle racism head-on.
 The purpose is not to paint an inaccurate and reactionary picture of constant racial conflict among the supposedly xenophobic masses (a staple trope of right wing historians – except when they’re denying any conflict between colonisers and Aboriginal peoples), but to acknowledge the reality of both conflict and solidarity.
 In other words, while uncovering the true history of diversity and celebrating the often neglected traditions of anti-racism, we must also focus on explaining why racism runs deep in the very bones of the Australian nation state, and why official multiculturalism has failed to cure it.
 Otherwise, what does one say to the many Chinese Australians now confronting the re-emergence of virulent anti-Chinese racism right here in their multicultural home?

-In 2018, politicians of all stripes voiced support for Clive Hamilton’s book Silent Invasion, with its calls to treat ethnic Chinese people in Australia as a sinister fifth column in a war that has apparently already begun.
+In 2018, politicians of all stripes voiced support for Clive Hamilton’s book Secret Invasion, with its calls to treat ethnic Chinese people in Australia as a sinister fifth column in a war that has apparently already begun.
 This is a remarkably familiar fear among Australian politicians throughout history.
 Its persistence should remind us that we cannot ignore the roots of anti-Chinese racism and the White Australia policy if we seek to understand and challenge it.
-As Couchman astutely notes, there is need for:
+As Couchman astutely notes, there is need for

 nuanced studies that are able to embrace the inclusion and accommodation of Chinese immigrants into Australia without denying their ongoing simultaneous exclusion.
 Attention needs to be paid to how this balance between inclusion and exclusion shifts over time and according to different circumstances.